johnathan-convertino-afrl/axis_1553_decoder/README.md

 #### PARAMETERS

-* clock_speed : DEFAULT = 20000000 : clock speed of aclk to the core in hz. (needs to be 10x of the sample rate)
+* CLOCK_SPEED : DEFAULT = 20000000 : clock speed of aclk to the core in hz. (needs to be 10x of the sample rate)
-* sample_rate : DEFAULT = 2000000 : sample rate of generated signal in hz (minimum 2 MHz, must be an even number, must also divide into the clock evenly).
+* SAMPLE_RATE : DEFAULT = 2000000 : sample rate of generated signal in hz (minimum 2 MHz, must be an even number, must also divide into the clock evenly).
-* bit_slice_offset : DEFAULT = 0 : after data caputre, offset bit to use from capture (only works with higher sample rates, positive only).
+* BIT_SLICE_OFFSET : DEFAULT = 0 : after data caputre, offset bit to use from capture (only works with higher sample rates, positive only).
-* invert_data : DEFAULT = 0 : Invert data, default 0 no inversion.
+* INVERT_DATA : DEFAULT = 0 : Invert data, default 0 no inversion.
 1 or above is inverted data.
-* sample_select : DEFAULT = 0 : When sampling at a the clockrate, during the skip, which sample should be take. (clock_speed/sample_rate = number of samples to select from by default).
+* SAMPLE_SELECT : DEFAULT = 0 : When sampling at a the clockrate, during the skip, which sample should be take. (clock_speed/sample_rate = number of samples to select from by default).

 ### COMPONENTS
 #### SRC